EGA-archive/ega-download-client/README.md

   --format {BAM,CRAM,VCF,BCF}, -f {BAM,CRAM,VCF,BCF}
                         The format of data to request.
   --max-retries MAX_RETRIES, -M MAX_RETRIES
-                        The maximum number of times to retry a failed transfer.
-Any negative number means infinite number of retries.
+                        Maximum retries for a genomic-range transfer.
+Whole- file downloads attempt each slice up to 3 times.
+Any negative number means infinite genomic-range retries.
   --retry-wait RETRY_WAIT, -W RETRY_WAIT
-                        The number of seconds to wait before retrying a failed transfer.
+                        Seconds to wait before retrying a genomic-range transfer.
   --output-dir OUTPUT_DIR
                         Output directory.
 The files will be saved into this directory.
 Must exist.
 Default: the current working directory.